marianasoffer/NLP-Spanish-SO/README.md

 NLP-Spanish-SO
 ==============

-Information Retrieval, tagging, calculates the semantic orientation of the adjectives (In spanish) ,amoong other tasks
+Information Retrieval, extract text links from blogs to outgoing blogs allowing you either to analize the text or to calculate the ranking of each blog given the inbound and outbound links